 Goodlaxson v.
 Baltimore

-In June 2021, DRA along with Civil Rights Education and Enforcement Center (CREEC), Disability Rights Maryland (DRM), and Goldstein, Borgen, Dardarian & Ho, filed a lawsuit in federal court against the City of Baltimore for its failure to properly install and maintain curb ramps and sidewalks throughout the City that are accessible to and usable by people with mobility disabilities.
-These violations severely impact the ability of people with mobility disabilities, making it difficult or impossible for them to fully and equally participate in civic life in Baltimore.
+In June 2021, DRA, along with Disability Rights Maryland (DRM), Civil Rights Education and Enforcement Center (CREEC) (now Disability Law United), and Dardarian Ho Kan & Lee, filed a lawsuit in federal court against the City of Baltimore for its failure to properly install and maintain curb ramps and sidewalks that are accessible to and usable by people with mobility disabilities throughout the City.
+These violations severely impact the ability of people with mobility disabilities to traverse the city, making it difficult or impossible for them to fully and equally participate in civic life in Baltimore.

 The lawsuit asked for a court order requiring the City to bring its sidewalks and curb ramps into compliance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.

-After three years of informal discovery and extended and thorough negotiations, the parties reached a partial settlement of this case, in the form of a Partial Consent Decree, which received preliminary approval by the federal court.
-Under the Partial Consent Decree, the City has agreed, among other things, to devote between $44 to $50 million over the course of four years to the construction and/or remediation of thousands of curb ramps and the remediation of hundreds of thousands of square feet of sidewalks throughout Baltimore.
-The Partial Consent Decree also requires Baltimore to create new programs designed to increase sidewalk accessibility to Baltimore residents and visitors with mobility disabilities and to improve its 311 system for requests and complaints related to the accessibility of specific intersections and sidewalks.
-In the third year of the Partial Consent Decree, the Parties will negotiate an additional plan to make all of the City’s remaining curb ramps and sidewalks accessible to people with mobility disabilities.
+Under the partial consent decree, the City has agreed, among other things, to devote a minimum of $44 million, and potentially up to $50 million, over the course of four years to the construction and/or remediation of thousands of curb ramps and the remediation of tens of thousands of square feet of sidewalks throughout Baltimore.
+The partial consent decree also requires Baltimore to ensure ongoing compliance with the requirements of the ADA and Section 504, to create new programs designed to increase sidewalk accessibility to Baltimore residents and visitors with mobility disabilities, and to improve its 311 system for requests and complaints related to the accessibility of specific intersections and sidewalks.
+In the third year of the partial consent decree, the Parties will begin negotiating a longer-term plan to make all of the City’s remaining curb ramps and sidewalks accessible to people with mobility disabilities.
+Read the partial consent decree.

 Case Files